Back to blog

 The Complete Guide to Engagement Ring Center Stone Shapes

 Choosing the center stone for your engagement ring is one of the most personal decisions you'll make.
 The shape you select influences everything from how the ring catches light to how it complements your hand.
-Whether you're drawn to the timeless brilliance of a round diamond, the romantic silhouette of a pear, or the distinctive color of a blue sapphire, understanding your options helps you make a confident choice.
+Whether you're drawn to the timeless brilliance of a round diamond, the romantic silhouette of a pear, or the rich color of a blue sapphire, understanding your options gives you the confidence to choose something you'll love for a lifetime.

-At Farsi Jewelers, we've spent over 25 years helping couples in the Atlanta area navigate this decision.
-This guide breaks down every major center stone shape, explores how they work across different gem types, and explains why custom design gives you the freedom to create exactly what you envision.
+At Farsi Jewelers in Sandy Springs, Georgia, we've spent over 28 years helping couples across the Atlanta area navigate this decision.
+As GIA Graduate Gemologists with certified in-house bench jewelers, we guide you through every detail — from evaluating cut quality to visualizing your custom ring design in full 360° before a single piece of metal is touched.
+This guide breaks down every major center stone shape, explores how they work across diamond types and colored gemstones, and explains why custom design gives you the freedom to create exactly what you envision.

 Understanding Center Stone Shapes

 The shape of your center stone does more than affect appearance.
 It determines how much sparkle you see, how large the stone appears for its carat weight, and which ring settings work best.
 Some shapes maximize brilliance through precise facet arrangements.
-Others emphasize clean lines or distinctive silhouettes.
+Others emphasize clean geometric lines or a distinctive silhouette that stands apart from the crowd.

 Let's examine each shape and what makes it special.